CLI Options

 What does it do?
 Only uses methods on the specified contract when instantiating parametric rules or invariants.
 The contract name must be one of the contracts included in the scene.

 When to use it?
-As with the --rule and --method options, this option is used to avoid rerunning the entire verification
+As with the rule and method options, this option is used to avoid rerunning the entire verification

 certoraRun Main:Example.sol Underlying:Example.sol --verify Main:Example.spec \